-ACTIVITY 2022-03: Allow self-certification of participants on program up to \$50,000 in assets to reduce processing of minimal income from assets.
-Family must provide statement with any income earned on the assets under penalty of perjury.
-No other verification would be collected or required.
-Assets would be defined as in 24 CFR 5.609.
+ACTIVITY 2022-03: Allow self-certification of up to \$50,000 in assets for participants to reduce processing of minimal income from assets.
+Family must provide self-certification statement disclosing any income earned on the assets under penalty of perjury.
+No other verification will be collected or required.
+Assets are defined in 24 CFR 5.609.
 Assets that the family does not have access to such as irrevocable trusts and 401K accounts would not count towards this asset limit.

-Applicants must establish assets and provide verification.
+Applicants must establish assets and provide verification of all assets regardless of amount.

-New assets under \$50,000 do not need to be reported between triennials.
+New assets under \$50,000 do not need to be reported between triennials for participants.